 Republic of Ireland – 20th Century to Present Day

 Ireland, as we know it today, is a single island entity and has been united for almost its eternity.
 This only changed in the 20th century when it became split between two nations: Ireland, the country, and the United Kingdom.
-Most of the Emerald Isle’s modern citizens did not live before the split, which is why there still tends to be some bitterness about it on both sides.
+Most of the Emerald Isle’s modern citizens did not live before the split, which is why it still tends to be some bitterness about it on both sides.

 During one Ice Age’s cold cycle that started 200 thousand years ago and lasted 70,000 years, Ireland was covered with two elongated domes of ice in places that were miles thick.
 This period was followed by a warm spell of around 15,000 years when the woolly mammoth and the musk ox roamed over grasslands.

-And then came the last Ice Age.
+Then came the last Ice Age.
 The ice spread over the northern half of the country with additional ice caps in the Wicklow Hill and Cork and Kerry mountains.
 The ice sheets finally began around the same amount of time, 15,000 BC.

 They left behind a landscape scarred and smooth by the retreating glaciers which gouged U-shaped valleys and deep-sided quarries.
 Soil and rocks had been shifted enormous distances and dumped as rubble in massive mines of boulder clay known as drumlins.